-The ACI, created in partnership with ADP, is a monthly economic indicator that leverages the insights of accountants into the strength and prospects of businesses in the U.S. The 6-Month ACI readings for this month was on the positive side of 50, which is the divider between growth and contraction, but the 3-Month ACI reading dipped into negative territory.
-The 3-Month ACI came in at 49.92, down from 50.04, while the 6-Month ACI hit 51.30, down from 51.64.
+The ACI, published in partnership with ADP, is a monthly economic indicator that leverages the insights of accountants into the strength and prospects of businesses in the U.S. The 3-Month ACI came in at 53.71, up from last month's 51.1.
+The 6-Month ACI, meanwhile, hit 56.21, from last month's 54.07.

 The ACI is created from a monthly poll of the Accounting Today Executive Research Council, an online community of more than 1,500 tax and accounting professionals.